 Stock options may be granted under the Legacy Korro Plan.
 The exercise price per share of all stock options must equal at least 100% of the fair market value per share of our common stock on the date of grant.
 The term of a stock option may not exceed ten years.
 An incentive stock option granted to a participant who owns more than 10% of the total combined voting power of all classes of Legacy Korro capital stock on the date of grant, or any parent or subsidiary corporations, may not have a term in excess of five years and must have an exercise price of at least 110% of the fair market value per share of Legacy Korro common stock on the date of grant.
 The plan administrator will determine the methods of payment of the exercise price of an option, which may include cash, shares or certain other property or other consideration acceptable to the plan administrator.
 After a participant's termination of service, the participant generally may exercise their stock options, to the extent vested as of such date of termination, during a period of three months after termination of service.
-If a termination of service is due to death or disability, the option generally will remain exercisable, to the extent vested as of such date of termination, until the one-year anniversary of such termination of service.
-However, in no event may an option be exercised later than the expiration of its term.
+If a termination of service is due to death or disability, the option generally will remain exercisable, to the extent vested as of such date of termination of is term.
 If a termination of service is for misconduct (as defined in an applicable award agreement), the stock option automatically expires upon the date of the termination of service.